NixOS/rfcs/rfcs/0075-declarative-wrappers.md

 [summary]: #summary

 Manage the environment of wrappers declaratively and deprecate shell based methods for calculating runtime environment of packages.
-Make wrappers a separate derivation so that mere changes to the environment will not trigger a rebuild.
-Make it easier to debug why env vars are added to an executable, by using Nix as the language to evaluate what env vars are needed, instead of not documented good enough and not easily debug-able shell hooks.
+Make it easier to debug why env vars are added to an executable, by storing this information inside `/nix/store/.../nix-support/` of the dependencies that using them requires require runtime environment.
+Create a new `makeWrapperAuto` hook that will make the `fixupPhase` read all of the deps environment that's needed and automatically wrap the executables with the proper environment.

 # Motivation
 [motivation]: #motivation